abugrin/Yandex360Tools/readme.md

-## Tools collection for Yandex 360 API
+## Tools collection for Yandex 360 API (Unofficial, use at your own risk)

 Add .env file with content: